On floundering and finding my way. Hello 2014.

 My New Year's Resolutions for 2014.

 It’s not that 2013 wasn’t a good year for me.
 By any standards, it was amazing.
 I spent six months backpacking from Guatemala to Colombia.
 I spent two months traveling around Ireland, England and, briefly, Scotland.
-In the US I made it to Hawaii, Seattle, and Memphis.
+In the US I made it to Hawaii (where I saw plenty of waterfalls and Hawaii Volcanoes National Park), Seattle, and Memphis.
 I’m doing good.

 But, even though spent most of the year moving around, I felt like I was at a standstill.

 I got lazy traveling last year, picking places not because they were where I necessarily wanted to go most but because they were convenient or cheap.
 I hardly worked, choosing instead to squander my savings.
 I went to two big travel blogging conferences and felt sort of out of place.
 I still have all the bad habits I had pledged to work on at the beginning of 2013.